kejodion/laracrud/readme.md

 ### Modifying Layouts

 All of the layout files used by the package are located in `resources/views/vendor/laracrud/layouts/*`.
 You can make any changes you want in these files.
+Note that any time you generate CRUD a new nav link will be inserted in the `nav` layout file automatically.

 ## User Roles Concept

 Available user roles can be modified in `config/laracrud.php`.
-Any time you generated CRUD for a new role you should add said role to the `roles` array.
+Any time you generate CRUD for a new role you should add said role to the `roles` array.

 The concept is simple, each role has it's own controllers, views, & routes in order to separate the concerns/permissions of each role.